Omnijuris Law & Justice Advocates · Netherlands

 Human Rights Lawyer & Legal Analyst · Utrecht, Netherlands

-Muhammad Ebaid is a human rights lawyer and Legal Analyst with over 12 years of experience across Egypt and the MENA region, specialising in state repression, enforced disappearances, torture, and grave human rights violations.
+Muhammad Ebaid is a human rights lawyer and Legal Analyst with over 12 years of experience across Egypt and the any region globally, specialising in state repression, enforced disappearances, torture, and grave human rights violations.
 He has worked and collaborated with leading international and regional organisations including REDRESS, DIGNITY — Danish Institute Against Torture, Lawyers for Lawyers, MENA Rights Group, FEMED, and the Egyptian Human Rights Forum.
 He has engaged extensively with UN mechanisms, the European Parliament, and the African Commission on Human and Peoples' Rights.
 His expertise spans legislative analysis, accountability research, strategic litigation, and the production of well-referenced advocacy reports.
 He has led advocacy missions, trained legal professionals, and lectured at the American University in Cairo, the University of Amsterdam, and the Raoul Wallenberg Institute.
 He holds a European Master's in Human Rights and Democratization from the Global Campus of Human Rights / Lund University.
-He currently serves as President of the EMA Alumni Association and is the Founder and Executive Director of Omnijuris Law & Justice Advocates, Utrecht.
+He currently serves as President of the EMA Alumni Association and is the Founder and Secretary General of Omnijuris Law & Justice Advocates, Utrecht.
 He is also an alumnus of Shelter City, Protect Defenders EU, and the Swedish Institute.

 📜